lvgl/lvgl/docs/overview/style-props.rst

 bg_grad_stop
 ~~~~~~~~~~~~

-Set the point from which the background’s gradient color should start.
+Set the point from which the background's gradient color should start.
 0
 means to top/left side, 255 the bottom/right side, 128 the center, and
 so on